-Getting Started with Blazor SpeechToText in Blazor WASM App
+Getting Started with Blazor SpeechToText in a Blazor WASM App

-This section briefly explains about how to include Blazor SpeechToText component in your Blazor WASM App using Visual Studio and Visual Studio Code.
+This section explains how to add the Blazor SpeechToText component to a Blazor WebAssembly application using either Visual Studio or Visual Studio Code.

 Prerequisites